iwearthecrowns/emailnewsletter/README.md

 # momscanco_project1
-Project 1 work: Cathy Cheo-Isaacs, Melissa McMahon, & Almarose Revives Trying to use the terminal from VSCode
+Project 1 work: Cathy Cheo-Isaacs, Melissa McMahon, & Almarose Revives at MCCS3 Trying to use the terminal from VSCode
 I have opened the terminal.
 There is something about a staging area Okay, so this is on the local repo